alfwatt/KitBridge/README.md

     @end

-In the implementation file the various protocols are defined inside of `#if` blocks for each platform (alternatly, you could also have seperate `.m` files for each platform, or even use a base class with platform specific subclasses):
+In the implementation file the various protocols are defined inside of `#if` blocks for each platform (alternately, you could also have separate `.m` files for each platform, or even use a base class with platform specific subclasses):

     #import "ExampleController.h"